 Phase 1: Initial Management and Protective Healing

-Begins immediately after injury and continues untilall the wounds are closed and infection free.
+Begins immediately after injury and continues until all the wounds are closed and infection free.
 It usually lasts 1-3 weeks.
-It includes a comprehensive evaluation, wound healing, edema control (with casting or elastic bandage wrapping)and pain control, densensitization, scar management, exercise, flexibility, gross motor activity, psychologic support, and basic ADLs.
+It includes a comprehensive evaluation, wound healing, edema control (with casting or elastic bandage wrapping) and pain control, desensitization, scar management, exercise, flexibility, maintain joint range of motion, gross motor activity, psychologic support, and basic ADLs.

 Phase 3: Intermediate Prosthetic Training